shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 ## Entity Definition class
 In an entity definition class, the following information is recorded:
-* Which fields does the entity own?
+* Which fields does the entity consist of?
-* Which events belong to the entity
+* Which events belong to the entity?
-* Which repository belongs to the entity
+* Which repository belongs to the entity?
-* Which DTO (Struct & Collection) classes belong to the entity
+* Which DTO (Struct & Collection) classes belong to the entity?

 Lets start with an empty entity definition: